 We have an excellent track record of keeping outstanding staff.
 Many of our teachers and management have been with us for 5-10 years or more!
 We do not use supply teachers.
 This creates consistency in teaching style, management, and gives us full confidence that our teaching is of the highest standard.

-We have a lovely, quiet, leafy campus which does not feel like you’re in zone 2 in London!
-And all our teachers and staff really care about each student – one of the main benefits of being a smaller school is virtually every staff member knows every student.
+We have a lovely, quiet, leafy campus located close to the centre of London!
+All of our teachers and staff care about each student’s welfare – one of the benefits of being a smaller school is the strong community and support structure that we have established.

 Together with our Principal, vice Principal Mr Yearsley and Head of Studies Mr Corcut, Dr Watkins as head of Sixth Form oversee student progress.

 Normally students take between eight and ten subjects over the two years of year 10 and year 11.

 New students joining year 10 from another school will follow the same two year programme as students who are continuing from year 9 at Bales.